SnakeVenom500/miniFTP/README.md

 ## Setup
 1. Download the files from the git repository
-2. Open a termional session and type 'make'
+2. Open a terminal session and type 'make'
 3. (Optional) Move the server executable to a different directory than the client executable.
 4. Open a new terminal window and navigate to the server directory.
 Run the server executable by entering './server'.
 5. In the initial terminal window, enter './client localhost'.
 You should get a prompt to type in commands, and on the server window it should indicate a connection.
 Use the commands as defined below.